 The Adviser generally uses money market funds, or insured bank deposits to invest client cash reserves and/or to provide liquidity.
 The Adviser may also occasionally purchase specialized, private, exchange traded, closed-end or open-end funds for client accounts.
 In these cases, clients are assessed fees by the money market funds and by the mutual funds.
 Account assets invested in shares of mutual funds or other investment companies ("funds"), including funds for which GLA serves as adviser, will be included in calculating the value of the Account for purposes of computing Adviser's fees and the same assets will also be subject to additional advisory and other external fees and expenses, including 12b-1 or other marketing fees as set forth in the prospectuses of those funds.
 Since these assets are included in the Adviser's fee computation, the client is charged both GLA's account management fee and the mutual fund management fee on these assets which are generally a small percentage of client investments under management.
 For IRA accounts only, the Adviser will waive or refund the pro rata management fee portion of the quarterly fees attributable to that portion of the Account during the billing period.
-Currently GLA serves as adviser to five GLA Mutual Funds within MPS (Managed Portfolio Series): Great Lakes Small Cap Opportunity Fund ("Small Cap"), Great Lakes Bond Fund ("Bond"), Great Lakes Large Cap Value Fund ("Large Cap Value"), Great Lakes Disciplined Equity Fund ("Large Cap") and Great Lakes Disciplined International Smaller Company Fund ("Int'l Small Co").
+Currently GLA serves as adviser to four GLA Mutual Funds within MPS (Managed Portfolio Series): Great Lakes Small Cap Opportunity Fund ("Small Cap"), Great Lakes Large Cap Value Fund ("Large Cap Value") and Great Lakes Disciplined Equity Fund ("Large Cap").
 GLA Accounts may also occasionally hold specialized closed-end or open-end funds.